-Homemade Soup in the crock pot that is creamy and delicious with a minimum amount of prep-work and a maximum amount of comfort!
+Homemade Slow Cooker Tomato Tortellini Soup with Basil is creamy and delicious with a minimum amount of prep-work and a maximum amount of comfort!

 Nothing says “comforting meal” during the fall and winter like a big bowl of soup.
 But often soups and stews take about an hour to make from start to finish, and busy weeknights make it hard to fit that in.

 Enter the crock pot!!
-Dumping everything in the crock in the morning and having an easy dinner ready for you is literally a huge life saver – especially when you are having to hustle between school and evenings activities.
+Dumping everything in the slow cooker in the morning and having an easy dinner ready for you is literally a huge life saver – especially when you are having to hustle between school and evenings activities.

 Then right before you eat, make a quick roux to help thicken up your soup and give you a nice consistency – add a few more ingredients and you are ready to eat!
-Homemade soup with a small amount of work, and the max amount of flavor!
+Homemade Tomato Tortellini Soup with a small amount of work, and the max amount of flavor!

 - 28 oz crushed tomatoes